-To guide Department of Communities, Child Protection and Family Support division child protection workers in referral and review processes relating to the Child Protection Income Management (CPIM) and Voluntary Income Management (VIM) measures.
+To provide information and guidance to child protection workers on the referral and review processes required for Child Protection Income Management (CPIM) and Voluntary Income Management (VIM) measures.

 CPIM and VIM Income Management measures are available in the metropolitan districts, Peel, East Kimberley and West Kimberley districts, except in Kununurra or Wyndham during the Cashless Debit trial in these two areas.

-CPIM is a compulsory form of income management which aims to assist a parent/person with parental responsibility meet their child’s basic needs, or assist a young person meet their needs by:
+CPIM is a compulsory form of income management which aims to assist a parent or person with parental responsibility meet their child’s basic needs, or assist a young person meet their needs by:

-Only individuals in receipt of an eligible income support payment can be placed on CPIM, for a period of three to 12 months.
+Only individuals who receive an eligible Centrelink income support payment can be placed on CPIM, for a period of three to 12 months.

-For the duration of CPIM, 70 per cent of the individual’s fortnightly payments, and any advances and lump sum payments are placed on a BasicsCard and can only be spent on essential priority items.
+For the duration of CPIM, 70 per cent of the individual’s fortnightly payments, and any advances and lump sum payments are placed on a BasicsCard and can only be spent on essential priority items through EFTPOS facilities in approved stores and businesses.
 Income managed funds cannot be spent on alcohol, home-brew kits, tobacco, pornography or gambling products or services.
 There is no restriction on the way the remaining 30 per cent of the individual’s payment is spent.

 DHS (Centrelink) Income Management Contact Officers (IMCO):